 Once you’ve scheduled your tour, it’s time to get answers to any questions that you couldn’t answer by speaking to others or by reading reviews online—including questions that aren’t easily answered through observation while on your tour (e.g., are there independent living cottages or just apartment homes?).

 For example, consider asking if you can have a meal at the community.
 Why?
 The dining room is where people gather, and it’s a great way to get a feel for the community’s character.
-Or, ask if you can sit in on an art or fitness classes.
+Or, ask if you can sit in on an art or fitness class.
 You’ll not only get to see what some of the opportunities are like, but you’ll also get to engage with other residents and see how well you fit in.

 You’ll have some questions that are specific to your needs and independent living goals, but here are some additional questions that you may want to ask on your tour: